megbrimef/urso-tools/README.md

 ### About ###

 Additional tool for developers.
-Urso tools implemented the ability to compile audiosprite and Image atlases,
+Urso tools implemented the ability to compile Audiosprite and Image atlases,

 ### How to ###